AvolitesLtd/TitanManual/docs/timelines.md

 Marker              | Mark a point in the timecode for information Wait for go         | Pause the timeline until you press Go to resume (only on internal timecode)

+- **Wait for go** triggers are useful when you have a preset sequence followed by an unknown delay, for example a win/walk-up sequence for an awards ceremony when you don't know how long the winner will take to reach the stage.
+Shapes will continue to run while the timeline is paused.

 Tracks
 ------------------